PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Details on Experiments and Results

 \subsection{Results of clean prompts on all \llms}

-\tablename~\ref{tb-dataset-model-clean} showcases the performance of different models across various datasets when using clean prompts.
-Certain \llms, including Dolly, Cerebras, LLaMa, and NEXO, encounter difficulties with some datasets.
+\cref{tb-dataset-model-clean} showcases the performance of different models across various datasets when using clean prompts.
+Certain \llms, including Dolly, Cerebras, and NEXO, encounter difficulties with some datasets.
 For instance, Dolly's accuracy for the QQP dataset is merely $0.53\%$, a stark contrast to T5's accuracy of $86.67\%$.
-Consequently, we focus our attack study on models that demonstrate superior performance, namely T5, Vicuna, UL2, and ChatGPT.
+Consequently, we focus our attack study on models that demonstrate superior performance, namely T5, Vicuna, Llama2, UL2, ChatGPT, and GPT4.